 6.7 Support of streaming services

 A 3GPP system shall support a mechanism to indicate to UEs that operator streaming services are available.
+The operator provides information on how to use the caching service to the customer who has subscribed to this service.

+Based on operator policy, the 3GPP system shall support a mechanism that the list of authorized content providers and data volume is configured into UE for these content providers.

 The 3GPP system shall be able to schedule delivery of a download-and-play service to UE to the off-peak hours.